crjenni21/Creos.KafkaHelper/README.md

 Start a new class that inherits from ConsumerBackgroundService.
 This is a traditional .NET BackgroundService Within the ConsumerBackgroundService contructor:
-1: Pass in a reference to IServiceProvider
+1. Pass in a reference to IServiceProvider
-2: Use the IServiceProvider implemenation to get your applicable consumer instance via the Consumer:Name property defined in your appsettings.json
+2. Use the IServiceProvider implemenation to get your applicable consumer instance via the Consumer:Name property defined in your Configuration
-3: Expose your instance of ConsumerMember for later use.
+3. Expose your instance of ConsumerMember for later use.

 ```
     public class ConsumerHostedService : ConsumerBackgroundService